ls1intum/Artemis/src/main/resources/templates/java/test/gradle/projectTemplate/readme.md

 ## Test Repository instructions

 #### Test tool & command
-Tests will be run using the command gradle clean test.
+Tests will be run using the command ./gradlew clean test.

 #### Project structure
 Make sure that the package structure of your test classes is equivalent to the package structure of your base and solution repository.